-To lessen pain and swelling, use ice after your procedure.
+- To lessen pain and swelling, use ice after your procedure.
 Put the ice covered with a towel and place over the surgical site.
-We recommend 20 minutes, 4-5 times per day for the first 1-3 days then as needed based on symptom.
-Do not place ice or cooling devices directly on the skin for prolonged periods of time as it may damage the skin.

-Narcotic pain medication might be prescribed for use, if needed, after you leave the hospital in limited amounts.
+We recommend 20 minutes, 4-5 times per day for the first 1-3 days then as needed based on symptoms.
+Do not place ice or cooling devices directly on the skin for prolonged periods of time as it may damage the skin. - Narcotic pain medication might be prescribed for use, if needed, after you leave the hospital in limited amounts.
 Try to wean down/off as soon as you are able.
-Use acetaminophen (Tylenol) and/or anti-inflammatories (ibuprofen or Aleve) as main medications for pain control as/if appropriate.
+Use acetaminophen (Tylenol) and/or antiinflammatories (Ibuprofen or Aleve) as main medications for pain control as/if appropriate.
 Add the narcotic medication for additional pain control if needed.
 It can help to stagger your pain medications.
 If a refill of medication is needed, please call the office during regular business hours, Monday-Friday 8:00 a.m. to 5:00 p.m.
-In general, refills may not be made after hours or on the weekend so please plan ahead.

-Also narcotic medications can cause constipation so you may want/need to use an over the counter stool softeners/laxatives as needed.

-Swelling to some degree is common.
+In general, refills will not be made after hours or on weekends as they need to be picked up.
+Please plan ahead. - Also narcotic medications can cause constipation so you may want/need to use an over the counter stool softeners/laxatives as needed. - Swelling to some degree is common.
 To reduce swelling, elevation is very helpful.
 Elevate the affected extremity above the heart level for the first 2-5 days after surgery.
-Elevation for 30 minutes ever 2 hours is a good initial recommendation.
+Elevation for 30 minutes every 2 hours is a good initial recommendation.
 Excessive pain and swelling should be reported to your surgeon.